Swedish company Northvolt raises $2.75B to accelerate European battery production – TechCrunch

 CNBC reported that Northvolt’s valuation now stands at $11.75 billion.
 The company declined to comment on the specific valuation figure to TechCrunch.

 Northvolt has already scored major deals with automakers like Volkswagen and BMW.
-In July 2020, the company inked a $2.3 billion contract with BMW for batteries; more recently in March, Volkswagen put in a $14 billion order over a ten-year period.
+In July 2020, the company inked a $2.3 billion contract with BMW for batteries; more recently, in March, Volkswagen put in a $14 billion order over a 10-year period.
 The two deals bring Northvolt’s total contracts to $27 billion.
-Other notable customers include Swedish heavy duty truck manufacturer Scania and energy storage company Fluence.
+Other notable customers include Swedish heavy-duty truck manufacturer Scania and energy storage company Fluence.

 This brings Northvolt’s total raised to more than $6.5 billion since the company was founded in 2016.
-The manufacturer’s first gigafactory in Skellefteå, Sweden, will be expanded from 40 GWh to 60 GWh, in part due to increased demand from the Volkswagon order, the company said in a statement.
+The manufacturer’s first gigafactory in Skellefteå, Sweden, will be expanded from 40 GWh to 60 GWh, in part due to increased demand from the Volkswagen order, the company said in a statement.
 That facility will commence production later in 2021.

 Northvolt’s overarching plan is to ramp up to at least 150 GWh of annual battery production across Europe by 2030.
 To meet this massive target, the company is considering at least two additional gigafactories, including one in Germany.